CharanMann/EdgeAuthz-TokenValidation/README.md

 4. Add microservice-A scope to this client
 5. Enable appropriate grant types such as ROPC, refresh token etc

-IG Configuration:
+IG (Acting as AM Reverse Proxy) Configuration:
 =====================
 1. Install IG
 2. Leverage configs under /ig-am for this deployment, update these configs as needed.
 3. Configure ttl in ig-am/config/routes/02-am-oauth-revoke.json route.
 This value defines token expiry in cache.
 Its recommended to configure this value same as Refresh Token Lifetime in AM's OAuth2 provider.
 4. Start server: ig/bin/start.sh ~/forgerock/ig-am/

-IG-Microgateway Configuration:
+IG (Acting as MicroGateway) Configuration:
 =====================
-1. Install IG-Microgateway
+1. Install IG
-2. Leverage configs under /micro-gateway for this deployment, update these configs as needed.
+2. Leverage configs under /ig-mg for this deployment, update these configs as needed.
-3. Start server: mig1/bin/start.sh ~/forgerock/micro-gateway/
+3. Start server: ig/bin/start.sh ~/forgerock/ig-mg/
 4. Deploy IG sample application as test backend application
 5. For more details, refer https://backstage.forgerock.com/docs/mg/1/user-guide/#chap-using